atoy3731/adguard-sync/README.md

 ![Docker](https://github.com/atoy3731/adguard-sync/workflows/Docker/badge.svg)

-This project will sync entries between two Primary and Secondary AdGuard Home instances using the API.
+This project will sync entries between a Primary and Secondary AdGuard Home instance using the API.

 This is useful if you're dependent on local DNS and want to ensure relative High Availability.